Marc02130/fundflowai/docs/requirements/req-assistant-creation.md

 ### Implementation Details
 - Edge Function:
   - Accept grant_application_id, grant_type_id, and description as parameters
-  - Create three specialized OpenAI assistants with appropriate model (e.g., gpt-4o):
+  - Create three specialized OpenAI assistants with a compatible model for file_search tool (use OPENAI_MODEL environment variable set to gpt-4o):
     - Research Assistant: For deep research and critical analysis
     - Writing Assistant: For content generation and writing help
     - Review Assistant: For reviewing and improving content